Wednesday, August 22, 2012

 The great civilizations of the world including ours blossomed on the banks of rivers.
 These rivers are so revered in India that people worship them as their mother.
 Whether its Ganga, Yamuna, Brahmaputra, Saryu, Narmada, Krishna, Godavari, Mahanadi, Chenab or Jhelum, Indians particularly ordinary Indians have a feeling that their life moves with the flow of these rivers.

-It is unfortunate that the educated & economically well off section of Indian society know well that due to global warming & other climatic changes together with erratic & gradual lesser rain fall during monsoon would result in dwindling water availability which is bound to intensify Inter State River disputes & general water related conflicts in society at large.
+It is unfortunate that the educated and economically well-off section of Indian society know well that due to global warming and other climatic changes together with erratic and gradual lesser rain fall during monsoon would result in dwindling water availability which is bound to intensify Inter State River disputes and general water related conflicts in society at large.
 Naturally, this may threaten the democratic fabric of the nation and may have serious impact on our reported economic growth story in days to come.

-Can you believe that there were millions of ponds & thousands of lakes in different states even in 19th & some periods of 20th century in India?
+Can you believe that there were millions of ponds and thousands of lakes in different states even in 19th and some periods of 20th century in India?
 The then Mysore state alone had 39000 ponds in 1800 AD.
 Delhi too had more than 300 ponds.
-And so was innumerable ponds in Rajasthan.
-These ponds either dried up or could not be maintained due to apathy & lack of support from the then masters of state.
-Now the situation in our country has come to this pass that we are facing the duel problem at the same time- water shortage & water pollution on the one hand and severe drought & floods on the other.
+And so were innumerable ponds in Rajasthan.
+These ponds either dried up or could not be maintained due to apathy and lack of support from the then masters of state.
+Now the situation in our country has come to this pass that we are facing the dual problem at the same time- water shortage & water pollution on the one hand and severe drought and floods on the other.
 Even two days torrential rain in places like Mumbai, Delhi, Kolkata or even in Patna or Jaipur disrupts the normal life beyond imagination.
 In some cities even civil life comes to almost stand still.
 But very little efforts at the Govt. level have been taken except making some promises on those crisis moments to be forgotten as a routine.

 In nut shell, there is a serious water problem in the world and also in India.
 We know many people find problems in opportunity but some people find opportunity in problems as well.
-These courageous & brave people are the solution finder in every society.
-They think out of the box & travel through uncharted path to achieve their social goal on their own.
+These courageous and brave people are the solution finder in every society.
+They think out of the box and travel through uncharted path to achieve their social goal on their own.

 मजरूह साहेब ने इनके लिये ही शायद लिखा है :